 Tips for making my homemade rice cracker recipe

 - Use leftover cooked short-grain rice such as sushi rice

 - Portion the crackers evenly, as you really do need them to all be the same thickness to bake evenly, otherwise, you will get burnt bits on the outside, and a cracker/wafer that is not crispy in the center

 - When you are rolling your rice balls keep your hands wet, this stops the rice from sticking

 Are Rice Crackers Ok For Babies?

-Ingredient wise these homemade rice crackers are fine for babies, however, texture wise they will not be suitable for the very young.
+Ingredient wise these homemade rice crackers are fine for babies, however, texture-wise they will not be suitable for the very young.
 A would not suggest these are baby rice crackers as they are very crunchy and snap into pieces which could be a choking risk for babies without teeth.
 They were fine for my 3, 4 and 5-year-old though.
 I must say that one of my children, my child who has a sweeter tooth would perhaps be more excited about these rice wafers if I called them rice biscuits!
 It did get me to thinking that I should attempt to make these rice snacks with sweeter spices and flavourings such as cinnamon and vanilla to see if I could win over my middle daughter.

 If you are looking for other easy cracker recipes or healthy baking ideas for kids I have a few others on my site.

 Serving Size 2 crackers